I am currently involved in the following large-scale research projects:

 Minority Representation and Minority Health

-Eric L. McDaniel (UT-Austin), Annelise Russell (UT-Austin), and I are studying the links between minority representation in state legislatures and racial health disparities in the general population.
+Eric L. McDaniel (UT-Austin), Annelise Russell (University of Kentucky), and I are studying the links between minority representation in state legislatures and racial health disparities in the general population.
 Disparities in health outcomes between the races is a major barrier to the overall improvement of health quality in the United States.
 Public health scholars have argued that these disparities are linked to minority groups lacking the power to prevent harmful products entering their communities (e.g. garbage dumps being placed in primarily African American communities) and those same minority groups lacking the ability to increase resources for health promotion.
 Social scientist who have studied descriptive representation propose the idea that the election and participation minority members in state legislatures has the potential to reduced racial disparities.
 While we find that the presence of Black legislators has no effect on Black health outcomes outside the South, we find support for the idea that Black legislators decrease Black mortality in the South.